zxku/Allium58CAD/readme.md

 ___________________________________________________
 THIS IS A WORK IN PROGRESS...

-''version 1.0 is finalized, but this readme still needs updating to reflect the final tweaks.
-I am also looking into a possible version 2.0 that incorperates stowable wrist rests into the case design.''
+*Version 1.0 is finalized, but this readme still needs updating to reflect the final tweaks.
+I am also looking into a possible version 2.0 that incorperates stowable wrist rests into the case design.*
 ___________________________________________________
 ___________________________________________________